UX Articles

 Apparel sites, for example, with fewer filter types that are largely self-explanatory (e.g., “Color”, “Size”, “Fit”, and “Price”), might choose to omit filter types from “Applied Filter Overviews”.

-On the other hand, Home & Hardware sites that offer products for which the filter type would be needed (e.g., “Width” and “Height” for appliances, or “Power Input” and “Power Output” for tools) might need to include the filter types.
+On the other hand, spec-heavy sites such as Home & Hardware sites that offer products for which the filter type would be needed (e.g., “Width” and “Height” for appliances, or “Power Input” and “Power Output” for tools) might need to include the filter types.

 As a rule of thumb, spec-heavy sites should include the filter type along with the filter option.